DongminWu/markdown_notebook/Notes/Human-side-of-innovation-preparing-final-test/Human-side-of-innovation-preparing-final-test.md

 - Make employees feel like a part of the organization
 - Ensure security of workers
-- Try to ensure that more e↵ort is not a downside (employees ’like’ working hard)
+- Try to ensure that more effort is not a downside (employees ’like’ working hard)
 - Company success = individuals’ success
 - Psychological ownership心理上成为主人!
 (Sieger et al., 2013)